Saasassin/qronos/README.md

 # Qronos

-Repository for Qronos application - a self-hosted script runner.
+Qronos is a self-hosted application for running and monitoring scripts written in Javacript and Python.
+Write scripts that act as APIs, scheduled tasks, webhooks, and more.

 ## Frontend